M53 crash: Girl, 14, and driver killed after school bus overturns

 Merseyside Police said the bus had been taking pupils to Calday Grange Grammar School in West Kirby and West Kirby Grammar School at the time.

-Emergency services said 54 people were onboard and two children were seriously injured.
+The force confirmed 54 people were onboard and two other children were seriously injured.

-Joanne Clague, area director for North West Ambulance Service, told a press conference they were taken from the scene to Alder Hey Children's Hospital in Liverpool.
+Joanne Clague, area director for North West Ambulance Service, told a press conference they had been taken from the scene to Alder Hey Children's Hospital in Liverpool.
 Fifty children were taken to a casualty clearing centre in Wallasey, she said.

 Ch Supt Graeme Robson, of Merseyside Police, said eight children were then transferred from the clearing centre to Countess of Chester and Arrowe Park hospitals.